 The sensors output voltages representing ground velocity on floating differential lines.
 The breakout box provides a RECORDER connector for attaching to a recording system or digitiser.
-You can use any multi-channel recording system, provided that it has high-impedance floating differential inputs.
+You can use any multi-channel recording system, provided that it has high-impedance floating differential inputs that can accept ±10 Volt signals on each leg of each input.

-If you are using a Güralp Systems digitiser, you can connect the instrument directly to the digitiser without using the breakout box; power will be supplied through the digitiser, which can also activate the sensor control lines.
+If you are using a Güralp Systems digitiser, you can connect the instrument directly to the digitiser without using the breakout box; power will be supplied through the digitiser.
+The digitiser can also activate the sensor control lines under software control.

 The breakout box also provides a CONTROL output, which can be connected to the Hand-held Control Unit.
 This device lets you monitor output signals from the instrument, and perform on-site calibration.
-For more information, see section 5.2 on page 40.
+For more information, see Chapter 7 on page 49.